angular/angular.io/public/docs/ts/latest/guide/universal.md

  This creates JavaScript output with `import` statements (instead of `require()`) that can be compiled and bundled.
  - The `files` setting includes the app module and the main AOT bootstrapper.
 See more about this in the section below.
  - There is a new `angularCompilerOptions` section with the following settings:
-     - `genDir` - the output directory that will contain the compiled code
+     - `genDir` - the output directory that will contain the compiled code.
+When compiling via Webpack, no files are written here.
    - `entryModule` - the root module of the app, expressed as **path/to/file#ClassName**.
      - `skipMetadataEmit` - set to `true` because you don't need metadata in the bundled application